topshik/skoltech_ml2020/README.md

 # Machine Learning course at SkolTech
-Here one can find my solutions for homework assignments
+Here one can find my solutions for homework assignments.